Worldpay/access-checkout-react-native/access-checkout-react-native-sdk/README.md

 #### Card number formatting (optional)

-Formats a card number as the shopper types to make it easier to enter and read a card number.
+Formats a card number as the customer types to make it easier to enter and read a card number.

 #### Card brands restriction (optional)